modin-project/modin/docs/flow/modin/core/storage_formats/pandas/parsers.rst

-This module houses parser classes (classes that are used for data parsing on the workers) and util functions for handling parsing results. ``PandasParser`` is base class for parser classes with pandas format, that contains methods common for all child classes.
+This module houses parser classes (classes that are used for data parsing on the workers) and util functions for handling parsing results. ``PandasParser`` is base class for parser classes with pandas storage format, that contains methods common for all child classes.
 Other module classes implement ``parse`` function that performs parsing of specific format data basing on the chunk information computed in the ``modin.core.io`` module.
 After chunk data parsing is completed, resulting ``DataFrame``-s will be splitted into smaller